VedanshuGoyal/Constrained-Routing-in-Physical-Design/README.md

 # Constrained-Routing-in-physical-design

-This is algorithmic challenging problem in which we have a find a routes between pin groups of a single bus.
+This is algorithmic challenging problem occuring in ICCAD contest 2018, in which we have a find a routes between pin groups of a single bus.

 We have implemented an effective and efficient topology matching bus routing algorithm considering obstacles and non-uniform track configurations.